Jump to content

 -Score, if available

-e) Provide all documents and media mentioned in this list on a USB stick (maximum data size: 1 GB).
+e) Provide all documents and media mentioned on this list on a USB stick (maximum data size: 1 GB).
 Further necessary documents (diplomas, CV, etc) are to be attached to the application in paper form, in accordance with the requirements applicable to all degree forms.

-After the application deadline, the examination committee will view the available application portfolios.
+After the application deadline, the examination committee will view the received application portfolios.
 They will decide which applicants have shown talent and aptitude for the program and will be invited to the second phase.

-Colloquium (approximately 5 minutes)
+Colloquium (duration: approximately 5 minutes)

 Jump to next section